TREASURIES-Prices gain as investors eye month-end, long weekend

 By Luciana Lopez

-NEW YORK, Aug 29 (Reuters) - Prices for U.S. Treasuries rose slightly on Thursday as investors began positioning themselves for the month-end and the long holiday weekend, with underlying worries about a possible military strike against Syria supporting safe-haven purchases.
+NEW YORK, Aug 29 (Reuters) - Prices for U.S. Treasuries advanced on Thursday as investors began positioning themselves for the month-end and the long holiday weekend, with underlying worries about a possible military strike against Syria supporting safe-haven purchases.

 Treasuries had traded lower in the morning after stronger than expected U.S. economic data, which investors saw as giving the Federal Reserve leeway to begin tapering its massive bond-buying program soon.

-But after a sale of seven-year debt in the early afternoon, investors scooped up Treasuries brining yields back down.
+But after a sale of seven-year debt in the early afternoon, investors scooped up Treasuries and brought yields back down.

 “Once the auction got out of the way we saw some accounts stepping back in, mostly to cover shorts and front-run index buying,” said Kim Rupert, managing director of fixed income analysis at Action Economics in San Francisco.